celo-org/docs/docs/celo-holder-guide/cusd.md

 celocli exchange:celo --value <VALUE-TO-EXCHANGE> --from $CELO_ACCOUNT_ADDRESS
 ```

-## Transfer Stablecoins
+## Transfer Mento Stablecoins

-When you have sufficient balance, you can send stablecoins such as cUSD to other accounts.
+When you have sufficient balance, you can send Mento stablecoins such as cUSD to other accounts.
 Note that the unit of value is cUSD Wei (1 cUSD = 10^18 cUSD Wei).

 ```
 celocli transfer:dollars --from $CELO_ACCOUNT_ADDRESS --to <RECIPIENT-ADDRESS> --value <VALUE-TO-TRANSFER>